prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 ## Steps Involved:

-Step 0: Import Datasets
+1. Import Datasets
-Step 1: Detect Humans
+2. Detect Humans
-Step 2: Detect Dogs
+3. Detect Dogs
-Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 6: Write your Algorithm
+4. Create a CNN to Classify Dog Breeds (from Scratch)
+5. Use a CNN to Classify Dog Breeds (using Transfer Learning)
+6. Create a CNN to Classify Dog Breeds (using Transfer Learning)
-Step 7: Test Your Algorithm
+7. Writing the Pipeline
+8. Testing the Pipeline
+9. Creating a Flask application for the same in which a user can upload an image and see the results.

 ## Libraries Used:

 1. Python 3.7+
-2. Keras==2.0.9
+2. Keras
 3. OpenCV
 4. Matplotlib
 5. NumPy